rodhilton/resume/docs/resume_public.md

 * Co-author: 97 Things Every Java Programmer Should Know by Various Authors _(O'Reilly, 2020)_

-* Author: Predicting Code Hotspots in OSS from OO Metrics Using Machine Learning by Rod Hilton _(Int'l Journal of S.E. & K.E, 2018)_
+* Author: Predicting Code Hotspots in OSS from OO Metrics Using Machine Learning by Rod Hilton _(IJSEKE, 2018)_

 * Technical Reviewer: Java Performance, 2nd Edition by Scott Oaks _(O'Reilly, 2020)_

-* Technical Reviewer: Modern Systems Programming with Scala Native by Richard Whaling _(Pragmatic Bookshelf, 2020)_
+* Technical Reviewer: Modern Systems Programming with Scala Native by Richard Whaling _(Pragmatic, 2020)_

-* Technical Reviewer: Programing Kotlin by Venkat Subramaniam _(Pragmatic Bookshelf, 2019)_
+* Technical Reviewer: Programing Kotlin by Venkat Subramaniam _(Pragmatic, 2019)_

 * Technical Reviewer: Release It!
-2nd Edition by Michael Nygard _(Pragmatic Bookshelf, 2018)_
+2nd Edition by Michael Nygard _(Pragmatic, 2018)_

-* Technical Reviewer: A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow _(Pragmatic Bookshelf, 2017)_
+* Technical Reviewer: A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow _(Pragmatic, 2017)_

-* Technical Reviewer: Test-Driving JavaScript Applications by Venkat Subramaniam _(Pragmatic Bookshelf, 2016)_
+* Technical Reviewer: Test-Driving JavaScript Applications by Venkat Subramaniam _(Pragmatic, 2016)_

-* Technical Reviewer: Reactive Programming with RxJS by Sergi Mansilla _(Pragmatic Bookshelf, 2016)_
+* Technical Reviewer: Reactive Programming with RxJS by Sergi Mansilla _(Pragmatic, 2016)_

-* Technical Reviewer: Agile Web Development with Rails 5 by Sam Ruby _(Pragmatic Bookshelf, 2016)_
+* Technical Reviewer: Agile Web Development with Rails 5 by Sam Ruby _(Pragmatic, 2016)_

-* Technical Reviewer: The Way of the Web Tester by Jonathan Rasmusson _(Pragmatic Bookshelf, 2016)_
+* Technical Reviewer: The Way of the Web Tester by Jonathan Rasmusson _(Pragmatic, 2016)_

-* Technical Reviewer: Pragmatic Unit Testing in Java 8 with JUnit by Jeff Langr _(Pragmatic Bookshelf, 2015)_
+* Technical Reviewer: Pragmatic Unit Testing in Java 8 with JUnit by Jeff Langr _(Pragmatic, 2015)_

-* Technical Reviewer: Your Code as a Crime Scene by Adam Tornhill _(Pragmatic Bookshelf, 2015)_
+* Technical Reviewer: Your Code as a Crime Scene by Adam Tornhill _(Pragmatic, 2015)_

-* Technical Reviewer: CoffeeScript: Accelerated JavaScript Development, Second Edition by Trevor Burnham _(Pragmatic Bookshelf, 2015)_
+* Technical Reviewer: CoffeeScript: Accelerated JavaScript Development, Second Edition by Trevor Burnham _(Pragmatic, 2015)_

 * Technical Reviewer: Functional Programming in Scala by Paul Chiusano and Runar Bjarnason _(Manning, 2014)_